docmd-search works in two distinct phases: a build-time pipeline running on Node.js, and a lightweight search-time client running in the browser.

 |---|---|---|

-docmd-search does not require docmd or its engines.
-When running standalone (npx docmd-search ./docs), the built-in fallback handles everything.
-When running inside a docmd project, the Rust engine accelerates chunking and quantization automatically.
+docmd-search does not require docmd or native binary engines.
+When running standalone (npx docmd-search ./docs), the built-in fallback engine handles all chunking and vector processing automatically.

 |---|---|